Visited: December 2017

 In front of the Astronomers Monument is the Equatorial Sundial, made with high-nickel bronze.
 I assume this is how people gauged time before the iPhone.
 On the front sidewalk, just before you climb the steps to enter the observatory, check out the Solar System Lawn Model, which is a scale model of our solar system.

 Now it was time to check out the observatory.
 If you arrive early, that’s the best time to purchase tickets for one of the Planetarium shows they present each hour.
 Ticket prices range from $3 to $7 for the shows in the Samuel Oschin Planetarium theater (comfy seats where you recline and listen to a live docent who tells story of stars and the universe), while the shows in the Leonard Nimoy Event Horizon presentation theater are free…a most logical choice.

 My suggestion is to arrive here when the observatory opens.
-When you step inside you’ll be in the Central Rotunda and there’s some cool things to see in this room.
+When you step inside, you’ll be in the Central Rotunda, and there are some cool things to see in this room.
 The rotunda “celebrates the intersection of science and mythology, earth and sky.”
 Perhaps the most popular spot in the entire observatory is located in this room.
 As you can see, the first thing most people usually do when they enter is congregate around the Foucault Pendulum.